 The most important thing to note is that nonimmigrant derivative visas are granted and remain valid only if the main, or principal, visa holder's visa is granted and remains valid.

-For example, if an H-1B visa holder is fired from an H-1B position and is unable to find another employer willing to sponsor him or her for a new H-1B, U.S. immigration officials will consider that person as out of status, and, as a consequence, will consider his or her H-4 visa-holding spouse to also be out of status.
+For example, if an H-1B visa holder is fired from an H-1B position and is unable to find another employer willing to provide sponsorship for a new H-1B, U.S. immigration officials will consider that person as out of status, and, as a consequence, consider any H-4 visa-holding spouse to also be out of status.

-Similarly, if a principal L-1 visa holder's L-1 status ends, so too does the L-2 status and work authorization of his spouse and children.
+Similarly, if a principal L-1 visa holder's L-1 status ends, so too does the L-2 status and work authorization of the spouse and children.

 Derivative benefits for U.S. permanent residence are rooted in the same basic idea: Immigration-related benefits flow to the spouse and children of a principal applicant based on the validity of the principal's eligibility for immigration benefits.